Learn to use Visual Studio, Visual Studio Online, Application Insights and Team

-Update: As announced with Visual Studio 2013 launch, cloud based load testing with Visual studio Online is in Commercial Preview.
-This is open to all Visual Studio Online users.
+Update: Cloud based load testing with Visual studio Online is in General Availability.
 You can read more about it here

 Performance and load testing is a very important part of the application lifecycle.
 You’d want to do this every time before you deploy the latest changes to production.
 However, one of the biggest challenges with performance and load testing today is setting up infrastructure required to run the tests.
 Acquiring machines, configuring them with the right settings, and managing the test environment– all of these are no easy jobs and require significant time and effort.